 The road leading to Talmine spurs off a short distance from the western side of the causeway with the village located three miles to the north.
 When you get there you’ll find a small grass area where you can park up and a beach that leads to the coastal footpath.

 The sea in Talmine Bay is incredibly clear and on a summer day it’s very inviting, so if you have a canoe or a paddle board you might consider bringing them with you.
-There’s a jetty at the far end of the beach which allows easy access to the bay and the nearby islands are great places to paddle round.
+There’s a jetty at the far end of the beach, which allows easy access to the bay, and the nearby islands are great places to paddle around.

 Eilean nan Ron in particular is worth a look as it’s a favourite sunbathing spot for grey seals, but please avoid it if you’re visiting in autumn as the seals use the island for birthing their pups.

 To get to Castle Varrich, head to the Kyle of Tongue Causeway and take the turning south towards Tongue.
-This is a wee village with a couple of nice hotels and having stopped at the Ben Loyal Hotel for a coffee before setting off on the castle footpath I have to give it a big thumbs up as the staff are such a friendly bunch.
+This is a small village with a couple of nice hotels, and having stopped at the Ben Loyal Hotel for a coffee before setting off on the castle footpath, I have to give it a big thumbs up as the staff are such a friendly bunch.